-Also known as an elastic token, a rebase token is a cryptocurrency where the supply is algorithmically adjusted to control price.
+A rebase token, also known as an elastic token, is a kind of cryptocurrency where the supply is algorithmically adjusted to control price.

 To do this, rebase tokens automatically burn or mint new tokens depending on whether the price needs to go up or down.